Newton's theorem of revolving orbits

 Figure 1: An attractive force F(r) causes the blue planet to move on the cyan circle.
 The green planet moves three times faster and thus requires a stronger centripetal force, which is supplied by adding an attractive inverse-cube force.
 The red planet is stationary; the force F(r) is balanced by a repulsive inverse-cube force.
 A GIF version of this animation is found here.

 Figure 2: The radius r of the green and blue planets are the same, but their angular speed differs by a factor k.
 Examples of such orbits are shown in Figures 1 and 3–5.

 In classical mechanics, Newton's theorem of revolving orbits identifies the type of central force needed to multiply the angular speed of a particle by a factor k without affecting its radial motion (Figures 1 and 2).
 Newton applied his theorem to understanding the overall rotation of orbits (apsidal precession, Figure 3) that is observed for the Moon and planets.
 The term "radial motion" signifies the motion towards or away from the center of force, whereas the angular motion is perpendicular to the radial motion.

 Isaac Newton derived this theorem in Propositions 43–45 of Book I of his Philosophiæ Naturalis Principia Mathematica, first published in 1687.
 In Proposition 43, he showed that the added force must be a central force, one whose magnitude depends only upon the distance r between the particle and a point fixed in space (the center).
 In Proposition 44, he derived a formula for the force, showing that it was an inverse-cube force, one that varies as the inverse cube of r.
 In Proposition 45 Newton extended his theorem to arbitrary central forces by assuming that the particle moved in nearly circular orbit.

-This theorem remained largely unknown and undeveloped for over three centuries, as noted by astrophysicist Subrahmanyan Chandrasekhar in his 1995 commentary on Newton's Principia.
-Since 1997, the theorem has been studied by Donald Lynden-Bell and collaborators.
-Its first exact extension came in 2000 with the work of Mahomed and Vawda.
+This theorem remained largely unknown and undeveloped for over three centuries but has been recently revisited and generalized.

 Historical context

-Retrograde motion of Mars as viewed from the Earth.